coralproject/ask-docs/README.md

 # The Coral Project Docs

-This is the documentation for The Coral Project, and it is a work in progress.
-Please report any issues in [Github](https://github.com/coralproject/docs/issues).
+This is the documentation for The Coral Project, an open source initative by the [Mozilla Foundation](https://www.mozilla.org/en-US/foundation/) in partnership with [The New York Times](http://nytimes.com/), and [The Washington Post](http://washingtonpost.com/).

-You can view the Coral Project documentation at [https://docs.coralproject.net](https://docs.coralproject.net).
+Please report bugs and corrections via [Github issues](https://github.com/coralproject/docs/issues) in this repository.

-# Coral Team Notes
+Our live documentation lives at [https://docs.coralproject.net](https://docs.coralproject.net).

-## Instructions to edit the Docs
+## Coral Team Notes and Instructions to edit the Docs

 -----------